 To Four countries.
 By Four friends.
 On Four wheels.
 For Four thousand kilometers.

 It’s been quite a while since I wrote a travelogue or travelled for that matter.
 Life has been hard and testing, so we could grow old.
-Responsibilities push out the fun of being alive at times.
+You know!!
+These days work life is just too good to leave the office and push out the fun of being alive at times.
 This trip was very special.
 It took us 12 years to get back together and that too on a road trip.
-Friends have been an integral part of my life, though numbers were very minimal yet hard-bonded to my soul.
+Friends have been an integral part of my life, though numbers were very minimal.
 After planning for the past 5 years, It took us about five months to decide on the travel dates.
-You know!!
-These days work life is just too good to leave the office.
 I made 6 different drafts for separate countries.
-But weather was not favorable for a road trip, and I was not going down with that!
-I sat on the google maps and tourism sites for weeks… Then came the plan! and it turned out to be perfect 😉
+But weather was not favorable for a road trip, and I never back down on a travel plan!
+Spent weeks looking for routes on google maps and tourism sites… Then came the plan! and it turned out to be perfect 😉

 Italy – Switzerland – Germany – Austria has some of the greatest roads to drive on.
 Though we are not sponsored as TopGear with fancy cars; we were actually excited about the roads, mountains, scenic drives and most importantly the journey together.